 Data Courtesy of CoStarâ„¢

-Headwinds endure in Los Angeles' office market in the second quarter, with fundamentals at their worst position in decades.
-Vacancy, 16.1%, continues to rise from around 10% in early 2020, reaching new heights.
-Tenant activity has been relatively restrained in recent quarters, with leasing volumes trending around 80% of the average activity seen during 2015-19, the five years preceding the pandemic.
+Headwinds endure in Los Angeles' office market in the first quarter, with fundamentals at their worst position in decades.
+Vacancy, 16.2%, continues to rise from around 10% in early 2020, reaching new heights.
+Recent tenant activity has been relatively restrained, with leasing volumes trending around a quarter less than the average activity seen during 2015-19, the five years preceding the pandemic.

-While most office markets nationally have also weakened during the past several years, Los Angeles has endured greater occupancy losses than most metros.
-A higher proportion of leases executed pre-pandemic have expired compared to most U.S. markets.
-This has resulted in the market facing more adverse impacts from the trend seen nationally of many firms downsizing, often utilizing hybrid work strategies.
+While most office markets nationally have also weakened during the past several years, Los Angeles has endured more significant occupancy losses than most metros.
+A higher proportion of leases executed pre pandemic have expired compared to most U.S. markets, which has resulted in the market facing more adverse impacts from the trend of tenants contracting.
 Additionally, the area's elevated unemployment rate and recent job losses in the entertainment and tech sectors, key office tenancies, have restrained tenant demand.

-Softer leasing levels have been insufficient to offset the numerous tenants vacating or downsizing their office footprints, whether upon lease expiration or by putting space on the sublease market.
-The amount of sublease space, 2.8% of the office market's square footage, is at its highest level recorded.
+Softer leasing levels have been insufficient to offset the numerous tenants vacating or downsizing their footprints, whether upon lease expiration or by putting space on the sublease market.
+The amount of sublease space, 2.7% of the market's space, is around its highest level recorded.

 12 Mo Deliveries in SF